The Group Executive Committee

 - Manage and implement the Safety Policy locally.

-- Appoint and manage the operation of any sub-Committees, including appointing Chairmen to lead the sub-Committees.
+- Appoint and manage the operation of any sub-Committees, including appointing a Chair to lead the sub-Committees.

 - Ensure that Young People are meaningfully involved in decision making at all levels within the Group.